Rjesh2006/-follow_us-_discord-_How_to_Build-a_React_Dapp_with_Hardhat_and_MetaMask/README.md

     - [frontend folder ](https://github.com/Rjesh2006/-follow_us-_discord-_How_to_Build-a_React_Dapp_with_Hardhat_and_MetaMask/tree/main/frontend_folder)

-## now we ha install the project's dependencies::_🧃
+## now we have installed the project's dependencies::_🧃
 ```
 yarn
 ```